 - ✓ Keep ladders clean. - ✓ Never replace broken parts unless provided by the original manufacturer. - ✓ Do not attempt to repair broken side rails.

-We finally have a ladder, but no protective system in place or hard hat.
+We have a ladder, but no protective system in place or hardhat.
+Is that Asbestos?
+Sure looks like it and it is not taped up as OSHA requires.